President, Chief Executive Officer (CEO)

 Mr. Coleman is the recipient of numerous honors, including The Ohio State University Distinguished Service Award and School of Business Distinguished Graduate Award, the National Alliance of Black School Educators Living Legend Award, the American Leadership Forum of Silicon Valley Exemplary Leader Award, the One Hundred Black Men of Silicon Valley Lifetime Achievement Award, the Silicon Valley Junior Achievement Business Hall of Fame, the Silicon Valley Conference for Community and Justice Annual Exemplary Community Leadership Award, the Rainbow Push Coalition Technology, Innovation and Leadership Award, the Information Technology Senior Management Forum Beacon Award, the Black Chamber of Silicon Valley Spirit of Excellence Award in Business, the NBMBAA H. Naylor Fitzhugh Award, as well as being inducted into the Global Silicon Valley Hall of Fame.

-Ken earned both a Bachelor’s and a Master’s degree from The Ohio State University.
-He also served as a Captain in the United States Air Force.
+Ken earned both a bachelor’s and a master’s degree from Ohio State University.
+He also served as a captain in the United States Air Force.

 President and CEO, Tapjoy, Inc.